Auxiliatrix/TMGE_Team6/README.md

 # Play Bejeweled or Columns

-To play a game of Bejeweled or Columns, first run the `Application.java` class.
+To play a game of Bejeweled or Columns, first run the command `java -jar TMGE.jar` in the command console.
+Alternatively, compile the code base and run the `Application.java` class.

 A prompt will appear on the console asking the user to create a Player account; this is optional and for scoring purposes, it won't affect the tile-matching game play.